elyra-ai/elyra/docs/source/recipes/creating-a-custom-runtime-image.md

 ### Dockerfiles with ENTRYPOINT instructions

-If a Docker container is configured to run as an executable by using the  [`ENTRYPOINT`]( https://docs.docker.com/engine/reference/builder/#entrypoint) instruction in the `Dockerfile`, you likely have to customize your notebook.
+If a container is configured to run as an executable by using the  [`ENTRYPOINT`]( https://docs.docker.com/engine/reference/builder/#entrypoint) instruction in the `Dockerfile`, you likely have to customize your notebook.

 #### Scenario 1 - override has side-effects